pierceforte/cs307_final_platformer_game/doc/plan/DESIGN_PLAN.md

 (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a UML design program).
 Discuss specific classes, methods, and data structures, but not individual lines of code.

-Like the OOGA project overview recommends, our program is divided between the Engine, Data, and the Player.
+Like the OOGA project overview recommends, our program is divided between the Engine, Data, and the engine.gameobject.player.Player.

 ### Engine Module
 The engine package holds the bulk of the game's data and communicates with the other two packages.
 It contains the